KeisyNKK/kafka-samples/kafka-setup/zookeeper/README.md

 ```
 It’s good to know that by mocking the ips we want to, we don’t need to remember the ips anymore.

+So let's jump to a folder for more instalation